-9. Pens: The show reserves the right to pen a minimum of three head per pen.
-Pens will not be taken apart or altered in any way without the approval of the Superintendent.
-No lights of any kind are to be strung on the pens.
-Pens cannot be lined or covered with tarps, covers, cardboard, etc.

-- 10. Bedding: NO OUTSIDE BEDDING WILL BE ALLOWED.
+- 9. Pens: Pens will not be taken apart or altered in any way without Superintendent approval.
+No lights are to be hung/strung on the pens.
+Pens may be lined on 3 sides at panel height only.
+Nothing may cover the gate or over the pen.
+Failure to comply with any part of this rule may result in penalties to violators including but not limited to fines, inability for individual/club/chapter to order Premium Pass(es), withholding of premium checks, etc. - 10.
+Bedding: NO OUTSIDE BEDDING WILL BE ALLOWED.
 All bedding will be provided by the show.
 The use of artificial grass mats and carpets are prohibited as bedding in all barns.
-Straw/hay bedding is prohibited in beef cattle stalls.
 Insofar as possible, appropriate types of bedding will be available for sale on the Grounds at the FEED STORE.
-Discretion as to what constitutes acceptable bedding is held exclusively by Show Management. - 11.
-Identification: Sheep must have a legible ear identification number, either tag or tattoo, corresponding to registration certificate upon arrival on the Grounds. - 12.
+Discretion as to what constitutes acceptable bedding is held exclusively by Show Management.

+- 11. Animals Outside of Barns: Goats must remain inside the Morris Activity Center, Swine Barn, Cattle Barn #2 or the designated exercise area on the North side of barns at all times.
+Any animal found outside of this area will be subject to disqualification. - 12.
+Identification: Sheep must have a legible ear identification number, either tag or tattoo, corresponding to registration certificate upon arrival on the Grounds. - 13.
+Abnormalities: Sheep showing any pronounced defect or abnormality will be barred from showing at the discretion of Show Management. - 14.
+Medication: Administration of any medication to animals that is not approved by the FDA is a violation of Federal law.
+Please refer to Rule #29 in the General Rules.
+In instances where an animal has been administered a drug that is FDA approved for its species, the exhibitor must be aware that the time it takes for all drug residue to completely clear system is generally longer than the labeled withdrawal time for most drugs and varies from animal to animal. - 15.
 Sheep Age: Sheep will be shown according to tooth development.
 There will be no appeal from this determination. - a.
 Ewe Lamb Class All ewes must be carrying all milk teeth at the time of Check-In and Show.
 Lambs which show either or both of their first pair of permanent incisors will not be eligible to be shown in the Ewe Lamb Class.
 Lambs under six months of age will not be eligible. - b.
-2-Tooth Class All ewes must show one or both teeth of first pair of permanent incisors.
-Ewes which show one or both teeth of the first pair of permanent incisors are eligible to show only in the 2-Tooth Class. - c.
+2-Tooth/Yearling Class All ewes must show one or both teeth of first pair of permanent incisors.
+Ewes which show one or both teeth of the first pair of permanent incisors are eligible to show only in the 2-Tooth/ Yearling Class. - c.
 Aged Class All ewes must show more than the first pair of permanent incisors.
 Ewes which show more than the first pair of permanent incisors are eligible to show only in the Aged Class.